 If that’s the case, I want to steward my days with Leviticus-Level attention to detail, investing in my daily, mundane tasks the same purposefulness that transformed curtains of goats’ hair and rams’ skins into a house of worship.

 Elisabeth Elliot, virtuoso of terse and gritty truth, maintained that “there is always time to do the will of God.”
 While that stings a bit, I recognize the mathematical reality that if I have more planned than I can accomplish in a day without sinning, then some of it is not God’s will for me.
 Several years ago, I started using a smaller planner.
 Smaller pages mean smaller calendar squares with fewer lines.
 When I run out of lines, it’s time to refuse, reprioritize, or bump something to another day.

-Beware the Idol of Efficiency
+Beware the Idol of Efficiency in Time Management

 It’s true enough that my huge garden and my history of homeschooling four sons have given me plenty of opportunity to fine-tune the art and science of multitasking.
 I’ve folded laundry and entertained a baby while listening to an eight-year-old practicing his piano lesson; I’ve canned green beans while quietly scribbling rhymed clues for a birthday scavenger hunt; I’ve made strawberry jam while preparing a lesson to teach at VBS the next morning.